Will quitting social media benefit you? From my experience, the answer is both yes and no.

 Consequences of Quitting Social Media

-1. I miss my friends (and I miss seeing pictures of their kids).
+1. You’ll miss your friends in some capacity (and seeing pictures of their kids).

 I have friends and family members that live in other states, that I talk to less frequently.
 Since quitting social media, I have had less contact with these people, and I don’t know what is going on in their lives.